Smallest Kubernetes Cluster Installation with Rancher as Cluster Manager

 helm.
 Rancher server is designed to be “secure by default” and requires SSL/TLS configuration thus we are going to use the

-You should create a DNS record or alternatively update your
+You should create a DNS record pointing your domain eg.

 rancher.your-host.com to your IP address and provide an E-Mail address if you want to use Let’s Encrypt for certificates.